Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions

-\subsection{Case 2: $D_{(1,2)}$ is Large for Infinitely Many Lengths}
+\subsection{Case 2: $D^{(n)}_{(1,2)}$ is Large for Infinitely Many Lengths $n$}

-We have already proven Case 1 in Sections \ref{sec:case-one}--\ref{sec:stack-size}.
-To complete the proof of Proposition \ref{h3-no-refinement}, however, we still need to examine the remaining second case where $\{n\in\nat^{+}\mid |D_{(2,3)}|\geq 2^n/2\}$ is a finite set, implying that $|D_{(1,2)}|> 2^{n}/2$ holds for all but finitely many $n\in\nat$.
-Instead of building an argument similar to Case 1, we instead make a quite different approach.
-Let us recall from Section \ref{sec:colored-automata} the introduction of our colored automaton $M = (Q,\Sigma,\{\cent,\dollar\},\Gamma,I_3,\delta,q_0,Z_0,Q_{acc},Q_{rej})$ with $Q_{acc}=\{q_{acc}\}$ and $Q_{rej}=\{q_{rej}\}$ that computes $g$.
-Before starting the intended proof for the second case, we present a general statement, ensuring the existence of another colored automaton ``simulating'' $M$ on inputs in a backward fashion.
+We have already handled Case 1 in Sections \ref{sec:case-one}--\ref{sec:stack-size}.
+To complete the proof of Proposition \ref{h3-no-refinement}, nevertheless, we still need to deal with the remaining second case where $\{n\in\nat^{+}\mid |D^{(n)}_{(2,3)}|\geq 2^n/2\}$ is a finite set, implying that $|D^{(n)}_{(1,2)}|> 2^{n}/2$ holds for all but finitely many $n\in\nat$.
+Instead of managing an argument similar to Case 1, we instead make a quite different approach.
+Let us recall from Section \ref{sec:colored-automata} the introduction of the colored automaton $M = (Q,\Sigma,\{\cent,\dollar\},\Gamma,I_3,\delta,q_0,\bot, Q_{acc},Q_{rej})$ in an almost ideal shape that computes $g$.
+We set $Q_{acc}=\{q_{acc}\}$ and $Q_{rej}=\{q_{rej}\}$.
+Before starting the intended proof for the second case, we present a general statement, ensuring the existence of another colored automaton that can ``simulate'' $M$ on inputs \emph{in a backward fashion}.